 Motion to Dismiss.
 When a motion to dismiss is filed, an original and

-three (3) copies of a brief in support of the motion shall be filed with
+three (3) copies of a brief or memorandum in support of the motion shall be filed with

 the motion, and the movant shall indicate whether ruling on the